physiopy/phys2bids/docs/bestpractice.rst

 **What are the different types of physiological data that can be collected?**

 - CO2 & O2 - specifically end-tidal pressures of CO2 and O2, which approximate the arterial levels of these gases
-- Cardiac pulsation - heart rate trace
+- Cardiac pulsation - pulse trace
-- Respiration - change in chest volume
+- Respiration - change in chest volume due to breathing

 **How to collect each type of physiological data?**